Ikomia-dev/Detectron2_MaskRCNN_CityScape/README.md

 ![](https://github.com/Ikomia-dev/Detectron2_RetinaNet/blob/main/icons/detectron2.png)

-Ikomia plugin to launch inference on Mask RCNN model for object detection.
+Ikomia plugin to launch inference on Mask RCNN model for instance segmentation.
 Inference can be made from pre-trained model on Cityscapes dataset.
 This plugin is based on [Facebook Detectron2](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md) implementation.

 ### How to use it?
 Here are the steps: